chriko3/Enigma-Verse/README.md

 2. Select "Properties."
 3. Click on "Unblock" to allow access to the file.

-After unblocking the file, try debugging the project again in Visual Studio.
+After unblocking the file, try debugging the project again in Visual Studio!